chrisallenlane/wit-cms/README.md

 It is not "hack proof", however.
 Its attack-surface consists (at least) of:

-1. Inputs that write to the DOM (search boxes, URLs, etc)
+1. Inputs that write to the DOM (search boxes, URLs, etc.)
 2. The attack-surface of Express
 3. The attack-surface of nodejs

+As a defense against [Cross-Site Scripting attacks][xss-owasp], `wit` internally relies on the [`xss`][xss] module to sanitize user inputs that may be written back to the DOM.
+Regardless, it is still prudent to use a templating engine (`ejs`, `hogan`, etc.) when authoring views.

-With that said, it is important to use a templating engine (ejs, hogan, etc.) when authoring views.
-Likewise - though this should go without saying - the `node` application should never be run as `root`.
+Lastly - though this should go without saying - the `node` application should never be run as `root`.

 Known Issues